qmacro/managed-associations-in-cap/guide/README.md

 INSERT INTO bookshop_Books ( ID, title, author_ID ) VALUES ( ?, ?, ? )
 ```

 This makes sense, as there is no longer any `author_ID`.
-So let's get rid of that from the CSV file `db/data/bookshop-Books.csv`.
+So before moving on to the next step, let's get rid of that from the CSV file `db/data/bookshop-Books.csv`.

 And that's not wasted effort that we'll have to shortly undo, because when we do want to rebuild that relationship (between books and authors), we won't be doing it in the `db/data/bookshop-Books.csv` file, we'll be doing it in a new CSV file that will correspond to the link entity.

 To get rid of the `author_ID` field from the CSV file, you can use the `csvdelfield` script in the `utils/` directory.
 This is perhaps a little overkill for a CSV file with only a handful of records, but it could be useful for larger files, or files where you want to remove a field that is in the middle and difficult to edit out manually.